 She returned to Ireland in 2006 to work with Farcry Productions.

 In 2007 she presented a solo exhibition with the Kevin Kavanagh gallery called Amygdala.
 From 2008-2013 Farcry Productions built and ran a large arts space called Dialogue, in Vyner Street in London's East End gallery district.
 Here the company began large scale works around the Magdalene women and their children called 'All this in the name of Jesus'.
 In 2014 a complete version of the the show, FORSAKEN, was installed in Dollard House, on Wellington Quay, Dublin.

-Maedhbh has also worked as a researcher on various films including 'Philomena' and is currently researching and producing a film with Mannix Flynn and Lotta Petronella called WAYOUT.
+Maedhbh has also worked as a researcher on various films including 'Philomena' and is currently researching and producing a film with Mannix Flynn and Lotta Petronella called "Land Without God'.

-Winter 2016: She will be running a series of Bridal Millinery workshops in Dublin
+Winter 2016: Series of Bridal Millinery workshops in Dublin